98 Picture Wall Ideas

 If you have stairs in your home, you have the perfect place to create a stairway DIY photo wall.
 The best part is you have floor-to-ceiling space to hang your gallery.
 People can view the different elements as they ascend or descend the stairs.

-A collage-style works best since you can stagger the pictures as you work your way across the wall and up the stairs.
+A collage style works best since you can stagger the pictures as you work your way across the wall and up the stairs.
 You can keep the gallery to just the stairwell, or you can continue it beyond the stairs for a full display on the first or second floor.
 Just don’t hang your pictures too low at the base of the stairs; they’ll never draw attention since they’re nowhere near eye level.

 The color of the wall behind your art can either highlight it and showcase its beauty or take away from the focus by competing with it.
 You want your wall decoration to stand out, not sink into the wall.
-A dark accent wall can be the perfect backdrop for your lighter black and white art or color pieces.
+A dark accent wall can be the perfect backdrop for your lighter black-and-white art or color pieces.

 While dark neutral colors are always a safe choice, you aren’t limited to them.
 A dark green, blue, or red can look visually stunning with white frames around each piece of artwork.
 The white matting around each picture highlights the image and breaks up the wall visually.
 Be sure to leave enough space between each frame to have the dark wall color show through.
 This will help highlight the pictures and create depth.

-5. Living Room Picture Wall Ideas
+5. Captivating Picture Wall Ideas for Living Spaces

 When deciding on wall decor ideas for your living room, a gallery wall design is perfect for your blank wall.
 The living room is where you entertain people, so choose pieces that express who you and your family are.
 There are a few places where you can arrange your wall decoration.
 A few common areas are the wall above the couch, the space around the TV, above the fireplace, or another large empty blank wall.